carrojb/blog/_posts/2021-02-01-Hope in the words of Rashi.md

 There is the key concept I missed in the first reading when bad things happen and a person is purposely harmed; God may be using this for a greater good we don't realize.
 This point I have written on my hand occasionally to make me remember the point, what we perceive as harm by another, in fact, could be something God intends for good.
 <p>
-One of my favorite guides to understanding scripture at depth is the writings of a medieval Jewish Rabbi named Shlomo Yitzchaki, commonly referred to as Rashi. [ https://en.wikipedia.org/wiki/Rashi ] In his commentary on the Torah and this story of Joseph and his brothers, he explains that Joseph said that "there is no point in fearing that he would exact revenge because man cannot control the outcome of his actions.
+One of my favorite guides to understanding scripture at depth is the writings of a medieval Jewish Rabbi named Shlomo Yitzchaki, commonly referred to as <a href="https://en.wikipedia.org/wiki/Rashi">Rashi</a>.
+In his commentary on the Torah and this story of Joseph and his brothers, he explains that Joseph said that "there is no point in fearing that he would exact revenge because man cannot control the outcome of his actions.
 If I would wish to punish you, I am powerless to do so, because Hashem (God) determines the results of one's actions."
 If we realize we are powerless to take revenge, it is easier to ignore that desire.
 Having subdued your drive for what "is sweeter than honey" and given up "the only thing which will put [you] to rest," you find that you still feel hostility toward the offender.
   <p>